 Cannot Authorize Computer On iTunes

-In case you are having problems authorizing a computer to iTunes it could be due to any of the following reasons.
+In you are unable to authorize your computer with iTunes, it could be due to any of the following reasons.

-Sometimes it is quite possible that iTunes is having a problem recognizing your Apple ID or there is some glitch on iTunes that is preventing it from recognizing your computer.
+It is quite possible that iTunes is having a problem recognizing your Apple ID or there is some glitch in iTunes that is preventing it from recognizing your computer.

-1. Open iTunes on your computer and click on the Account tab in top-menu bar and select the Sign out option.
+1. Open iTunes on your computer > click on the Account tab in top-menu bar and select the Sign out option.

 iTunes allows you to authorize up to 5 computers per Account, you won’t be able to authorize any more computers once you reach this limit.